Astros vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia takes a four-game streak with at least one hit into this matchup.
-In his last five games he is batting .273 with a double, three home runs, a walk and six RBI.
+- Garcia heads into this game looking to extend his five-game hit streak.
+In his last five games he is hitting .333 with two doubles, three home runs, a walk and six RBI.

 Garcia Recent Games